chpc-tech-eval/scc/tutorial2/README.md

 Network File System (NFS) enables you to easily share files and directories over the network.
 NFS is a distributed file system protocol that we will use to share files between our nodes across our private network.
 It has a server-client architecture that treats one machine as a server of directories, and multiple machines (clients) can connect to it.

 This tutorial will show you how to export a directory on the head node and mount it through the network on the compute nodes.
-With the shared file system in place it becomes easy to enable **public key based ssh authentication**, which allows you to ssh into all the computers in your cluster without requiring a password.
+With the shared file system in place it becomes easy to enable **public key based SSH authentication**, which allows you to SSH into all the computers in your cluster without requiring a password.

 ## NFS Server (Head Node)